-The story is not that Americans are overweight and obese — we have known this for decades.
-The story is that the number of overweight, active duty military members as well as military candidates is so elevated, that it is already a national defense weakness.
-The question is, "Can a military member do his/her job properly without risk to themselves or others if they do not meet the physical fitness or body fat percentage standards.?”
+The story is not that Americans are overweight and obese; we have known this for decades.
+The story is that the number of overweight, active-duty military members as well as military candidates is so elevated, that it is already a national defense weakness.
+The question is, "Can a military member do their job properly without risk to themselves or others if they do not meet the physical fitness or body-fat percentage standards?"

 During periods of military personnel draw-downs, any failure to meet written standards has greater consequences.
-This applies to height and weight standards / body fat standards, fitness standards, criminal record standards, medical qualification standards, and many others that military members are sworn to uphold for themselves in order to serve our country.
+This applies to height/weight, body-fat and fitness standards, criminal record standards, medical qualification standards and many others that military members are sworn to uphold for themselves in order to serve our country.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.